- Rail Trail

 - Parking at rail sidings

-- Water and toilets available in most small towns along the trail
+- Water and toilets available in most small towns along the corridor

-- Most bridges intact, but are not accessible
+- Most bridges intact, but are not trafficable so waterways may be impassable after rain.

 Gayndah to Mundubbera (29 km)